 The $b_j$ approximate the mass associated with families of resonantly interacting frequencies.
-In \cite{CMOS1}, Section $5$, the authors derive a discrete Burgers style equation with a phase drag term (see \eqref{e:hydro1}, \eqref{e:hydro2} below) and study its numerical stability within \eqref{e:toy_model}.
-The goal of this paper is to prove that a discrete rarefaction wave associated to the Burgers equation approximates the dynamics in \eqref{e:toy_model}.
-This shows that this mechanism transfers mass from low to high frequency nodes.
-On a short time scale, this is distinctly possible due to an explicit construction of a solution to a discrete Burgers equation recently posted in works of Ben-Naim et al \cite{B-NK1,B-NR1}.
-In addition, while much of the global structure of the rarefaction wave-like solutions in \eqref{e:toy_model} remains challenging to describe fully, we present several computations that give insight into the longer time behavior of discrete rarefaction wave solutions as observed numerically in \cite{CMOS1} and are consistent with further mass transfer.
+In \cite[Section 5]{CMOS1}, the authors derive a discrete Burgers type equation with a phase drag term (see \eqref{e:hydro1}, \eqref{e:hydro2} below) and study its numerical stability within \eqref{e:toy_model}.

+The goal of this paper is to show that a discrete rarefaction wave associated to the Burgers equation can be used to initiate interesting dynamics in \eqref{e:toy_model}.
+In particular, the aim is to prove that this mechanism transfers mass from low to high frequency nodes on a short time scale.
+In addition, while much of the global structure of the rarefaction wave-like solutions in \eqref{e:toy_model} remains challenging to describe fully, we present several computations that give insight into the longer time behavior of discrete rarefaction wave solutions as observed in \cite{CMOS1} and are consistent with further mass transfer.

 The main goal of developing \eqref{e:toy_model} in \cite{CKSTT} is the construction of a solution to \eqref{e:toy_model} which transfers mass from low index $j$ to high $j$.
-In other words, the goal is to robustly construct frequency cascades to show that, as stated in \cite{CMOS1}, ``dispersive equations posed on tori have ``weakly turbulent dynamics; while there may be no finite time singularity, arbitrarily high index Sobolev norms can grow to be arbitrarily large, but finite, in finite time.''
-We note that here we are focusing on the dynamical system in \eqref{e:toy_model} and attempting to ascertain how robust the rarefaction wave structure is under the ``phase drift'' inherent to dispersive Schr\"odinger models and the Toy Model in particular.
+In other words, the goal is to robustly construct frequency cascades to show that, as stated in \cite{CMOS1}, ``dispersive equations posed on tori have weakly turbulent dynamics; while there may be no finite time singularity, arbitrarily high index Sobolev norms can grow to be arbitrarily large, but finite, in finite time.''
+We note that here we are focusing on the dynamical system in \eqref{e:toy_model} and attempting to ascertain how robust the rarefaction wave structure is under the ``phase drag'' inherent to dispersive Schr\"odinger models and the Toy Model in particular.
 For other works related to frequency cascades and the study of weak turbulence for NLS, we refer the reader to \cite{bourgain1995cauchy,bourgain1995aspects,bourgain1996growth,B04} as well as the interesting and recent works \cite{Carles:2012jv,Hani2,GK12,Ku1,Soh1,GT1,grebert2012beating,guardia2012growth,haus2012dynamics,faou2013weakly,hani2013modified}.